leastbad/jquery-events-to-dom-events/README.md

 - **Library Agnostic**: designed for [Stimulus](https://stimulusjs.org) but works with last-gen libraries such as React by accident
 - **Simple**: just two functions, and one of them is optional
-- **Tiny**: barely qualifies as a library with just 18 LOC
+- **Tiny**: barely qualifies as a library with just 30 LOC
 - **Mutation-First**: returns an event handler to be released during `disconnect()`
 - **Zero Dependencies**: makes clever use of `window.$` to avoid a jQuery fixation
 - **Turbolinks**: compatible with Turbolinks lifecycle events
+- **Bi-Directional**: quietly supports sending DOM events to jQuery, too
 - **MIT Licensed**: free for personal and commercial use

-You can [try it now on CodePen](https://codepen.io/leastbad/pen/VwvQxxJ?editors=1011) or [clone a sample Rails project](https://github.com/leastbad/jboo) to experiment in a mutation-first context with Stimulus.
+You can [try it now on CodePen](https://codepen.io/leastbad/pen/VwvQxxJ?editors=1011) or even better, [clone a sample Rails project](https://github.com/leastbad/jboo) to experiment in a mutation-first context with Stimulus.

 The Rails project is called **jboo**.
-Don't read into it.
+Don't read into the name.

 ## Setup